 All the same tricks we discussed above work as well.
 You'll need to use Slide Master view if you want to have an image appear each time you use the layout.

 How to Change the Opacity of an Image Background in PowerPoint

 Now, let's learn how to dim an image or graphic when it's placed on a slide.
 If you want the image to fade into the background and be less visible, we'll need to change the opacity of it.
-Basically, we'll make the picture partially transparent.
+We'll make the picture partially transparent.

 To use this trick, we'll need to draw in a shape, then set an image as the background for this shape.

-Now, you can draw in a rectangle shape on your slide.
+Now, draw in a rectangle shape on your slide.
 Draw a rectangle that covers the entire slide.